+A defined approach to testing and assessment can be used as part of an IATA or on its own to satisfy a need for hazard information.
+A defined approach consists of input data generated from identified methods and a data interpretation procedure, such as a machine-learning model, flowchart, or decision tree, through which the data are evaluated.
+Defined approaches are rule-based and do not utilize expert judgment.
 Input data may be derived from in vitro test methods or from computational approaches such as “read-across,” in which toxicity data from a known chemical is used to predict toxicity for another, similar chemical.
-The input data is run through the computational model or other evaluation protocol to generate a hazard prediction.
+The input data is run through the data interpretation procedure to generate a hazard prediction.
 Read More

-Integrated testing strategies have been created to identify potential skin sensitizers (substances with the potential to cause allergic contact dermatitis).
+NICEATM and its collaborators have developed integrated testing strategies to identify potential skin sensitizers (substances with the potential to cause allergic contact dermatitis).

-NICEATM and scientists with the U.S. Environmental Protection Agency (EPA) developed an integrated testing strategy that combines data from 18 high throughput screening assays with a mathematical model to identify chemicals with the potential to interact with the estrogen receptor.
-Use of this integrated testing strategy has been accepted by the EPA as an alternative to three assays currently used in its Endocrine Disruptor Screening Program Tier I battery.
+NICEATM validated an integrated testing strategy developed by EPA that combines data from 18 high throughput screening assays with a computational model to identify chemicals with the potential to interact with the estrogen receptor.
+Use of this integrated testing strategy (described in Browne et al. 2015) has been accepted by the EPA as an alternative to three assays currently used in its Endocrine Disruptor Screening Program Tier I battery.

 Similarly, NICEATM and EPA have developed an integrated testing strategy that combines data from 11 high throughput screening assays with a computational model to identify chemicals with the potential to interact with the androgen receptor.
 EPA is currently considering whether this approach (described in Kleinstreuer et al. 2017) is potentially useful for replacement of existing tests currently required in the Endocrine Disruptor Screening Program.